Gautam8387/CS-4622-Computing-in-the-Cloud/README.md

 - `package.json`: Root level dependencies and scripts

 Client Directory (`/client`):
-- React application structure with TypeScript
+- React application structure with Flask
 - Organized by features and common components
-- Separate directories for state management

 Services Directory (`/services`).
 Each microservice has its own:
 - Source code directory